-- '--image': The image for the tool Nebula Console used to connect to NebulaGraph databases.

-- The custom Pod name - '<nebula-console>' - '-addr': The IP of the 'ClusterIP' Service, used to connect to Graphd services. '-port': The port to connect to Graphd services, the default port of which is 9669. - The username of your NebulaGraph account.
+- '--image': The image for the tool Nebula Console used to connect to NebulaGraph databases. - 'rebula-console>': The custom Pod name. - '-addr': The IP of the 'ClusterIP' Service, used to connect to Graphd services. - '-port': The port to connect to Graphd services, the default port of which is 9669. - '-u': The username of your NebulaGraph account.
 Before enabling authentication, you can use any existing username.
 The default username is root. - '-p': The password of your NebulaGraph account.
 Before enabling authentication, you can use any characters as the password.